 Having my hair coloured has become an epic three hour production with two coffee breaks and only luke-warm reviews.
 It does, however, enable me to dribble over those gorgeous home porn magazines; you know the ones I mean – you spend the best part of £5 to feel totally humiliated by other people’s hand-blown glass splash-backs, basement gyms and kettles which cost more than your car.

-Last week I picked up an old copy of Sarah Beeny’s At Home magazine.
+Last week I picked up an old copy of Sarah Beeny’s At Home* magazine (*sadly no more).
 It’s a bit of a self-advertisement vehicle for Ms Beeny who – as befits a multi-tasking, multi-business owning entrepreneur – has a hand on virtually every page.
 She edits it, writes most of the articles and then appears as they major interviewee/resident expert in the articles she doesn’t write.
 I don’t care…I love her and all those no-nonsense property advice shows including Sarah’s seminal series – Property Ladder – in which she donned a hard hat and marched through building sites seemingly oblivious of her multiple pregnancies (in spite of appearances Sarah has only four children – not 22).

 - wooden flooring